infusion-code/angular-maps/README.md

 > - [Map with spider cluster.
 Wicked.
 Special shoutout to @rbrundritt.](https://plnkr.co/edit/pOsmBVwQMzF69sz55U2F?p=preview)

 # Latest Updates
+0.5
+- more modular event handling on the map component.
+- fuller support for Google Maps.

 0.4.4
 - Support for Polylines in Bing (both directly and in layer).
 - Added a number of example plunks.